-Note 5: For electrical release of brake, i.e., for solenoid to properly pull-in, apply full rated solenoid coil voltage by the closing of a switch.
+Note 4: For electrical release of brake, i.e., for solenoid to properly pull-in, apply full rated solenoid coil voltage by the closing of a switch.
 DO NOT increase voltage to coil slowly as this would cause the solenoid pull-in winding to overheat due to the extended pull-in time.

-A. AC coils, single or dual voltage
+A. AC coils

-- Dual voltage coils may be factory preconnected for high voltage unless otherwise specified on brake purchase order.
-Checking coil connection is suggested. - 2.
 On single voltage coils, connect coil to any two leads on three-phase motors of the same voltage as the brake.
 Refer to brake nameplate and coil number for correct voltage and frequency.
-See Figure 2 for dual voltage coil connection and connect to any two leads of three-phase motor of the same voltage.
 The brake can also be wired to external switch contacts providing proper voltage other than that used to control the motor.
 Normally, the motor and brake contacts are interlocked.